CmrCrabs/NEA/paperwork.typ

   - $hat(h) (arrow(k), t)$ is the frequency spectrum function
   - $h(arrow(x),t)$ gives the vertical displacement vector at the point $x$ at time $t$
   - $arrow(D)_x (arrow(x),t), arrow(D)_z (arrow(x),t$ give the horizontal displacement at $arrow(x)$ at time $t$ for the given axis, used to simulate "choppy waves". @JTessendorf
-  - $lambda$ is a convenient scale factor in order to create sharper wave peaks @JTessendorf
+  - $lambda$ is a convenient scale factor "choppiness" in order to create sharper wave peaks @JTessendorf
   - $nabla h(arrow(x), t)$ gives the rate of change of the displacement, used to calculate the normal vector for post processing effects.

 ==== Frequency Spectrum Function (Unfinished) @JTessendorf @Jump-Trajectory @Empirical-Spectra @Acerola-FFT